 If your security strategy is lacking in this area, the time to act is now.
-Venafi’s Trust Protection Platform covers your TLS keys and certificates, SSH keys, code signing keys, and more across your entire enterprise!
+Venafi’s Control Plane for Machine Identities covers your TLS keys and certificates, SSH keys, code signing keys, and more across your entire enterprise!

 - Attacks Using Machine Identities are Rising Dramatically: Is Your Organization Prepared?

 - How Advanced Persistent Threats Misuse Machine Identities